For those new to this website:

 What should we use instead?

-If you would like my recommendations on how to purchase a truly Lead-free pan (what my personal “safer choices” are when cooking for my own family), please click through and read my recent overview post on pots and pans.
-Here’s the link to that post.
+If you would like my recommendations on how to purchase a truly Lead-free pan (what my personal “safer choices” are when cooking for my own family), please click through and read my recent overview on pots and pans.
+Here’s the link to that article.
 Continue reading below the image.
-You don’t even have to buy any specific pots and pans I recommend — just follow the GUIDELINES set forth in this post for buying ANY pots and pans, of any brand that adheres to these guidelines:
+You don’t even have to buy any specific pots and pans I recommend — just follow the GUIDELINES set forth in this article for buying ANY pots and pans, of any brand that adheres to these guidelines:

-And with that, here are the full XRF test results for the cream-and-gray colored Caraway pan pictured in this post.
+And with that, here are the full XRF test results for the cream-and-gray colored Caraway pan pictured in this article.
 Please continue reading below each of the images to see the reading set for the components featured in each image.